nanoc/nanoc.app/content/install.md

 Rubygems is Ruby’s package manager.
 With it, you can easily find and install new packages (called _gems_).
 While not _strictly_ necessary in order to use nanoc, it is greatly recommended to install Rubygems anyway.

-It’s likely that you have Rubygems installed already.
-If you want to check whether you have Rubygems installed, open a terminal window and type <kbd>gem --version</kbd>.
-If that command prints a version number, Rubygems is installed.
-This is what it should look like:
+It is likely that you have Rubygems installed already.
+To find out whether Rubygems is installed, type <kbd>gem --version</kbd>.
+If that command prints a version number, Rubygems is installed:

 <pre title="Checking whether Rubygems is installed"><span class="prompt">%</span> <kbd>gem --version</kbd>
 <%= config[:gem_version_info] %>